Butana Komphela

-Butana Moses Komphela (died 24 January 2022) was a South African politician who represented the African National Congress (ANC) in the National Assembly and Free State Provincial Legislature until 2019.
+Butana Moses Komphela (7 December 1955 – 24 January 2022) was a South African politician who represented the African National Congress (ANC) in the National Assembly and Free State Provincial Legislature until 2019.

 He served as the Chairperson of the Portfolio Committee on Sports, Arts and Culture and after that he held several positions in the Free State Executive Council from 2011 to 2019.
-He died of COVID-19-related illness in 2022.
+He died of COVID-19-related illness in 2022 during the COVID-19 pandemic in South Africa.